We often see complaints or comments about the absence of fossil evidence for transitions in evolution. This usually comes in two parts:

 Given all the species that exist and have existed, there should be billions of transitional fossils in the fossil record; we should have found tens of thousands at least.

-A recent example of this misunderstanding was presented by Kaichos Man on Thread Name Not Available Message :
+A recent example of this misunderstanding was presented by Kaichos Man on An ongoing report on S366:Evolution Message 19

 And this is prcisely what we should see in the fossil record in abundance.
 Darwin was certain that future fossil finds would support his theory.
 They didn't.
 So now neo-Darwinists harp on about fossils being "extremely rare", and "difficult to form".